-Sight Distance for Buses For each driveway exit, the local street and roadway standards will determine the required sight distance for the critical design vehicle using the driveway.
+Sight Distance for buses For each driveway exit, the critical design vehicle using the driveway and local street and roadway standards will determine the required sight distance.
 For driveways used primarily by transit, the transit vehicle should be held as the critical design vehicle because of its slower acceleration capabilities.
-Placing Driveway Access Because inbound access to the park-and-ride lot is perceived by the user as more critical than outbound movement due to the tendency of patrons to arrive with few minutes to spare, inbound access efficiency should be maximized.
+Placing Driveway Access to Transit Facilities Because inbound access to the park-and-ride lot is perceived by the user as more critical than outbound movement due to the tendency of patrons to arrive with few minutes to spare, inbound access efficiency should be maximized.
 However, it is typically in the evening peak that the facility demonstrates the greatest external impacts on the surrounding transportation network because of the large platoons of vehicles trying to leave the park-and-ride lot at the same time (e.g., shortly after a transit vehicle arrives at the lot).

-Driveways for park-and-ride facilities should (preferably) be located to provide 350 or more feet between successive entrances, and not be placed closer than 350 feet (or more) to any street intersection.
+Driveways for park-and-ride facilities should be located to provide preferably 350 or more feet between successive entrances, and not be placed closer preferably 350 or more feet to any street intersection.
 Two combined entrances and exits should be considered for lots in excess of 300 spaces.

-Turning Traffic across Bus Lanes, HOV Lanes, andVehicles may enter a right curb bus or HOV lane in order to complete a right turn into or out of a crossing street or driveway; they should not turn directly into or from the second lane.
+Turning Traffic Across Bus Lanes, HOV Lanes, And Vehicles may enter a right curb bus or HOV lane in order to complete a right turn into or out of a crossing street or

+Lanes, HOV Lanes, And Driveways complete a right turn into or out of a crossing street or driveway; they should not turn directly into or from the second lane.
 A distance of 300 ft upstream and downstream of the entrance is adequate and appropriate.

-Driveways on Contra flow In the case of a contra flow lane of any type (right curb, left curb, median), informational signs should be used at frequent intervals, particularly at major driveways.
+Driveways on Contra flow In the case of a contra flow lane of any type (right curb, left curb, median).
+Informational signs should be used at frequent intervals, particularly at major driveways.